Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 # Case assignment

-During this case assignment your team will be designing and implementing a database based on the customer's requirements.
+During this case assignment, your team will be designing and implementing a database based on the customer's requirements.

 > [!IMPORTANT]
-> Case assignment is mandatory to receive a passing grade from the course.
+> Case assignment is mandatory to receive a passing grade in the course.

-## Required deliverables

-### 1. Database design documentation

-One `case_assignment_database_design.pdf` PDF document, including:

-1. ER diagram.
-2. Relational schema.
-3. Repository.
-4. Database diagram (this will be created in step 2 and then added to the final submission).

-### 2. SQL scripts (four `.sql` files)

-1. An SQL script to create the database in SQL Server.
-2. An SQL script to create the basic set of indexes.
-3. An SQL script to populate the database with a reasonable amount of proper data for testing.
-4. An SQL script to test the database (this includes 16 SQL statements).

-### 3. Project closing report

-One `case_assignment_closing_report.pdf` PDF document, including:

-1. An evaluation of both the product and the process.
-2. Working time records categorized by person and task.

-## The development process

-The case assignment is carried out in two steps with their own requirements and deadlines.
+The case assignment is carried out in two steps, with its own requirements and deadlines.

-### Step 1: Database modelling and logical design
+## Step 1: Database modelling and logical design

 > [!IMPORTANT]
-> Please, record and report the working time, categorized by person(s) and task.
-You can for example record the working time in a table like this:
+> Record and report the working time, categorized by person(s) and task throughout the case assignment.
+You can, for example, record the working time in a table like this:
 > | Team member | Task | Working time |
 > | --- | --- | --- |
 > | John Doe | Design and implement ER diagram | 3 hours |
 > | ... | ... | ... |
+>
+> The working time record will be included in the closing report in step 3.

-#### Conceptual data modelling
+### Conceptual data modelling

 1. Create a conceptual model of the database and visualise it as an ER diagram.
 2. Write entity type definitions to the repository.
-Please see the separate repository template in the Moodle's "Case assignment" page.
+Use the repository template in Moodle's "Case assignment" page.

-#### Logical database design
+### Logical database design

 1. Derive a relational schema from your ER diagram.
 2. Validate the relations with the BCNF rule.
 Fix the relations if they are not in BCNF.
 3. Define integrity constraints for your relations.
 Document them in the repository.

 > [!IMPORTANT]
-> Please submit all step 1 results to Moodle's "Case assignment" page in a single ZIP file named `case_assignment_step_1_YOURFAMILYNAME.zip`. **Every team member should do this submission**.
+> Submit all step 1 results to Moodle's "Case assignment" page in a single `case_assignment_database_design.pdf` PDF document. **Every team member should submit this**.

-### Step 2: Physical design, implementation in SQL Server, and testing
+## Step 2: Physical design, implementation in SQL Server, and testing

 > [!IMPORTANT]
-> Please, record and report the working time, categorized by person(s) and task.
+> It is normal that the database design changes during the development process.
+If need to changes arise, just make the necessary changes to the previous step's design documents.

-#### Physical design and implementation
+### Physical design and implementation

 1. Write an SQL script to create the database structure in SQL Server.
 2. Create the database in SQL Server.
-3. In SMSS, create a database diagram that shows your tables and relationships etc.
+3. In SMSS, create a database diagram that shows your tables and relationships, etc.
 4. Design a minimal set of indexes on your tables and write an SQL script to create them.

 > [!NOTE]
 > Please note that SQL Server will automatically create unique indexes on primary keys.

-#### Testing
+### Testing

 > [!IMPORTANT]
-> Your test data should look authentic and there should be a reasonable number of rows in each table.
+> Your test data should look authentic, and there should be a reasonable number of rows in each table.

 1. Design test data and write an SQL script to insert the test data into the database.
 2. Insert the test data into your database.